Surgery at the ORTO clinic

 - the physical therapist will start working with you the same day after surgery.

 Checking out from the clinic:

-- after several types of operations, you will be able to go home at the evening of operation day;
+- after some types of operations you will be able to go home in the evening of the operation day;

 On checking out you will receive:

 - an excerpt from the hospital medical record;

 - a letter to your employer regarding sick leave (if necessary);

 - documents to be submitted to your insurance company.